Discover Nikkei Logo

-Check this page to find out about upcoming virtual programs and see videos from past events.
-Let us know what kinds of programs and guests that you would be interested in seeing.
+Join Discover Nikkei for a variety of in-person, virtual, and hybrid programs each year!
+Visit this page to find out about upcoming programs and see videos from our past events.
+And, let us know what kinds of programs and guests you would like to see in the future.

 UPCOMING PROGRAMS